“That’s why I wrote this book: to show how these people can imbue us with hope.

 According to billygoattavern.com: “The Billy Goat Tavern has expanded to include locations on Washington Street (Loop), Wells Street (South Loop), the “Billy Goat Inn” on Madison Avenue (United Center), Navy Pier, O’Hare (Terminal 1, Concourse C), and Washington D.C.”

-The Billy Goat Tavern is the second stop on our Illinois Author Adventures Trail.
+The Billy Goat Tavern is the third stop on our Illinois Author Adventures Trail.